 What’s been the most challenging part of it?The biggest challenge for me is balancing my PhD and my family life.
 It is sometimes hard to draw the line and take time away from work, especially as I enjoy it so much!
 I always ensure I have special things planned in with my daughter every week like ballet and swimming classes.
 These activities mean we have quality time together and ensure I take a break too.

 Where do you see yourself 5 years after completing your PhD?I would love to continue researching as a post doctoral researcher so I’m keeping my eye out for opportunities!

 What’s one piece of advice that you’d offer students that are thinking of doing a PhD?Read up on what a PhD is like, it is important that you know what to expect.
 It is a very different type of study; intense, autonomous and sometimes lonely.
 You have to be very self-motivated and driven.
 But I promise, if you are passionate about the subject you want to research, you will love it!
 A PhD is challenging but it is the most transformative and rewarding experience.

 What makes your university a good place to study?

 Bournemouth is the most beautiful place to live and Bournemouth University is a great place to study.
 As well as being one of the most sustainable universities in the world they have a fantastic offering of academic and wellbeing support for students.
 In particular, the Researcher Development Programme that the Doctoral College offer is exceptional, tailored to the needs of postgraduate researchers.
 I would highly recommend that you take a look at any opportunities at BU!

-Firstly, it is very important to have a life outside of your research!
+What do you enjoy doing in your free time?Firstly, it is very important to have a life outside of your research!
 I spend my spare time with family and friends, at the gym or at the beach.

-Follow her on ResearchGate and Twitter or send her an email using the links below:
+Want to know more about Chloe?Follow her on ResearchGate and Twitter or send her an email using the links below: